-Climate change is affecting seawater temperature, pH and nutrient content due to altered runoff and stratification.
+Seawater temperature, pH and nutrient content are affected by climate change and ocean acidification.
 These changed conditions may alter the formation of HABs, also by affecting species-specific life cycle characteristics such as cyst formation and emergence dynamics or phenology.
 Controlled experiments at micro- or mesocosm level and extensive high-resolution monitoring efforts are needed to generate knowledge on the formation of HABs taking into account competitive advantages in comparison with non-HAB species.
 New experimental and field data need to be fed into models predicting the formation of HABs and the occurrence of marine toxins in seafood in both sea basins.
 In turn, the comparison between modelling hindcasts and extensive innovative monitoring is needed to test and improve our understanding of bloom phenomena.
 Modelling HAB formation is still very challenging at present, due to the many factors involved and complex phenomena such as mixotrophy in many species.
 Interdisciplinary research including physiology, biochemistry, systems biology and ecological modelling can fill related knowledge gaps and assist management action.